-The strategy chosen at any point in time will depend on the actual levels in the dams and the following predictions, which are to be made using the best forecast rainfall and stream flow information available at the time:
+There are four strategies used when operating Wivenhoe Dam during a flood event as outlined below.
+These strategies are based on the Flood Objectives of this manual.
+The strategy chosen at any point in time will depend on the following predictions which are to be made using the best forecast rainfall and streamflow information available at the time: